 With the move to the online environment, it is even more important that you ensure that the teaching content you create and share adheres to all ADA laws and guidelines (US Access Board).
 Accommodative services might already be working with you to support student learning.
 However, even if you don’t have a student that has self-identified as needing accommodative services, all campus courses are required by federal law to meet ADA laws and guidelines.
 That said, we must also adhere to Copyright laws and guidelines.
 Although practically speaking, these two laws can sometimes present challenges, we must adhere to both.
-Please contact the Office of Accommodation via email firstname.lastname@example.org (or Teams Chat) if you have questions or visit the Online Accommodations site.
+Please contact the Office of Accommodative Services via email firstname.lastname@example.org (or Teams Chat) if you have questions.
 They’ll work with you to find a solution and will collaborate with campus offices like the College Libraries and CCI when necessary.

 How Do I...

 Until February 2021, SUNY Potsdam has access to accessibility training courses through Deque University.
 For more info, go to the Accessibility Training section of the Training & Development webpage on the HR website.
 Also, please find excellent full course tutorials resources at Accessibility at Loyola University and WebAim web accessibility.
 For a quick overview, please watch the First Steps Toward Meeting EIT Accessibility video below which includes an accompanying “workbook” document.

 Sample-Transcript for First Steps Toward Meeting EIT Accessibility (Presentation) DOC

 Creating Accessible Word Documents – by National Clearinghouse of Rehabilitation (04:56)

 Creating Accessible PowerPoint Presentations – by National Clearinghouse of Rehabilitation (05:42)